alphagov/frontend/README.md

 which uses a local copy of static and content from production.

-Note that you will have to have [GOV.UK Mapit](https://github.com/alphagov/mapit) running locally.
-A valid dataset will have to be loaded for Mapit or postcode lookups will not succeed.
+Note that you will have to have [GOV.UK Locations API](https://github.com/alphagov/locations-api) running locally.
+A valid dataset will have to be loaded for Locations API or postcode lookups will not succeed.
 This is part of the standard GOV.UK data replication steps.

 ### Running the test suite